-The Group's interests in equity-accounted investees comprise interest in an associate and a joint venture.
+The Group's interests in equity-accounted investees comprise interest in associates and joint ventures.

 Associates are those entities in which the Group has significant influence, but not control or joint control over the financial and operating policies.
 Significant influence is presumed to exist when the Group holds between 20% and 50% of the voting power of another entity.
 A joint venture is an arrangement in which the Group has joint control, whereby the Group has rights to the net assets of the arrangement, rather than rights to its assets and obligations for its liabilities.